tomahawkins/horsetooth/09_events.md

 - Harv borrowing his mom's car and then practicing for the Mickey Thopson Grand Prix down at reservoir.
 My biggest regret was not being there.
 Those who were told stories of serious air time in a full up car.
+- Crawdad collecting at the inlet leading to crawdad cagematches.
+  Did anyone jump from the bridge?
+We climbed under it a lot.